esp8266-servidor-parametros

 • fn, the callback function to execute.

-On the other hand, to obtain the parameters, the ESP8266WebServer library has the following methods.
+On the other hand, to obtain parameters, the ESP8266WebServer library provides the following methods.

 const String& arg(String name) const; // get request argument value by name